daniel-bergmann/10days10landing-pages/README.md

-# hoopsnloops1
+# 10day10landing-pages

-a landing page i made for practice.
+A practice for building landing pages with mobile responsive layout.